 In our existing environment, sensors and devices are normally isolated and can only receive or send information.
 But in the IoT world, the sensors capture data, communicate with each other and, according to the cloud methodology or algorithm, can take action if required.
 For example, if a sensor picks up an unusual read on one of the gauges, it can alert a technician and thus allow the problem to be remedied.

 IoT devices can facilitate each aspect of building’s operation.
 This technology connects all devices and forms a system based on three actions: sense, analyse and act.
 Let’s consider a situation when a breakdown occurs in an IoT-equipped building.
 Sensors can initially detect the fault; they can then dispatch a technician if the fault is a priority.
 The technician confirms a time and date, the system provides access to the technician to get into the building at the right time and, finally, the sensors confirm if the issue has been resolved.
 They then provide the building’s owner or finance team with a report to process the service cost.

 IoT devices can be linked to HVAC, electrical and essential services in any building.
 They can monitor the performance, check the warranties and automatically call for routine service checks.
 IoT-enabled devices can literally run the facility without supervision and only via interacting with each other.
 All these devices have digital strategy and the power to make decisions based on their cloud-based analytics.
 In future IoT buildings, once you step inside you will find that everything is linked – from your smartwatch or blood pressure sensor to the building’s lighting, fire and emergency services.
 IoT technology will result in buildings that are more energy efficient and safer, and save FMs a lot of time. ●

 Arian Bahramsari is a facility manager at Facility Management Victoria Pty Ltd, based in Docklands, Melbourne.

-This article also appears in the December/January issue of FM magazine.
+This was originally published in the December/January 2019 issue of FM magazine.